• Skip to primary navigation

 • Use something that conducts heat evenly and well.
 I like using my cast iron Dutch oven or a deep fryer.
 You want to use something that will keep the heat of the oil at a steady temperature without large jumps or falls as you are frying.

-• Utilize a kitchen thermometer.
+• Utilize a candy thermometer.
 Even if you are using a deep fryer that you set the temperature on.
 This ensures that you know your oil is always at the perfect temperature.
 If it's too cold, the dough will soak up too much of the oil and won't get a crisp exterior, but if it is too hot, the outside will cook before the inside does which can leave you with a raw, doughy interior.

 • Make sure everything is prepped before you start frying.
 The doughnuts are best when you can move from one step to the next as soon as they're done frying.
 The outside will hold onto the sugar better, and they taste better while they're still nice and warm.